sayande717/notes/topics/Operating-Systems.md

 - If a system has 3 processes that share 4 instances of the same resource type, and each process can request `k` instances of that resource, then to find the maximum value of `k` (to avoid deadlock), the following equation must be true: $Processes + Resources > Total\ Demand$
     - $R+n \leq \sum (i=1\ to\ n)\ D_i$, for deadlock to occur
     - $R+n > \sum (i=1\ to\ n)\ D_i$, to prevent deadlock

+# FRL Memory Management
+- If each process consumes 4MB, and there is 8MB of primary memory available, we can accomodate 2 processes in the memory.
+If it does I/O operations for $K=0.7$ ie $70\%$ of it's time, CPU  Utilization: $1-K^2=1-0.49=0.51$ ie $51\%$.

 # Basics